bigapple716/turn_off_lights/README.md

-# Turn off the lights
+# Turn Off the Lights
 A web-based game.
-Rules are simple but it's extremely hard to win!
+Rules are simple, but it's extremely hard to win!